VimalvDev/Frontend-Lab/00-Notes/JavaScript/01-JS_Introduction.md

 ![](IMGs/call-stack.png)

 >**Note:**
+> - In the creation phase, all `var` are set to `undefined`, and function declarations are stored with their actual function code.
-> - In starting of creation phase, every var variables values are defiend as `undefined`, and functions values have function itself.
-After going into the execution phase, then each variable and function gets their value.
+> - In the execution phase, the code runs line-by-line, and each variable and function gets its actual value.